claujoppert/CardioGoodFitness/README.md

 ## Conclusion

 This analysis serves as the first step toward understanding CardioGood Fitness's customer base and will inform data-driven decisions for improving customer experience, targeting marketing campaigns, and enhancing product offerings.

-## How to Run the Analysis

-1. Clone the repository to your local machine: